William Bickerton

 William Bickerton (January 15, 1815 – February 17, 1905) was a leader in the Latter Day Saint movement after the 1844 succession crisis.
-In 1862, Bickerton became the founding president of the church now known as The Church of Jesus Christ (Bickertonite), which is one of many churches that claim to be a continuation of the Church of Christ founded by Joseph Smith in 1830.
+In 1862, Bickerton became the founding president of the church now known as The Church of Jesus Christ (Bickertonite), which is one of many churches that claim to be a continuation of the Church of Christ founded by Joseph Smith Jr in 1830.

 Early life

-Bickerton was born in Kyloe, Northumberland, England, the seventh of eleven children of Thomas Bickerton and Isabella Hope.
-Bickerton immigrated to the United States in 1830 and became a coal miner in, first, Virginia and then Pennsylvania.
+Bickerton was born in Kyloe, Northumberland, England, the seventh of twelve children of Thomas Bickerton (1762-1828) and Isabella Hope Bickerton (1781-1857).
+Bickerton immigrated to the United States on June 20, 1831 and became a coal miner in, first, Virginia and then Pennsylvania.

 Follower of Sidney Rigdon

-Bickerton was not a Latter Day Saint during the lifetime of Joseph Smith.
-Rather, he was a practising Methodist who was converted to the faith by Sidney Rigdon in 1845.
-Following Smith's death in 1844, a number of Latter Day Saint leaders, including Rigdon, Brigham Young, and James Strang, claimed to be Smith's rightful successor to lead the Church of Jesus Christ of Latter Day Saints, which Smith had founded in 1830 as the Church of Christ.
+Following Smith's death in 1844, a number of Latter Day Saint leaders, including Brigham Young, Sidney Rigdon, and James Strang, claimed to be Smith's rightful successor to lead the Church of Jesus Christ of Latter Day Saints, which Smith had founded in 1830 as the Church of Christ.
 The Latter Day Saints who followed Rigdon separated themselves from the followers of Young.
-While the group led by Young remained in Nauvoo, Illinois, and eventually settled in Utah, Rigdon and his followers settled near Pittsburgh, Pennsylvania.
-On April 6, 1845, Rigdon presided over a conference of the Church of Christ, which he claimed was the rightful continuation of the church founded by Smith.
-Also in April 1845, Bickerton and his wife attended a Rigdonite meeting in Limetown, Pennsylvania where Bickerton was converted and he was baptized at Pittsburgh in June 1845.
+While the group led by Young remained in Nauvoo, Illinois, and eventually settled in Utah; Rigdon and his followers settled near Pittsburgh, Pennsylvania.
+On April 6, 1845, Rigdon presided over a conference of the Church of Christ (Rigdonite), which he claimed was the rightful continuation of the church founded by Smith.

+Bickerton was not a Latter Day Saint during Smith's lifetime.
+Rather, he was a practicing Methodist who was converted to the Church of Christ (Rigdonite) after he and his wife Dorothy attended a Rigdonite meeting in Limetown, Union Township, Washington County, Pennsylvania in April 1845.
+Bickerton was baptized a member of Rigdon’s church in Pittsburgh in June 1845.
 Later that same year, Bickerton was ordained an elder and shortly after an evangelist in the church.

 At a general conference of the church held that fall in Philadelphia, Rigdon announced that the church would re-establish a communitarian society on what was named "Adventure Farm" near Greencastle, Pennsylvania.
 Many of Rigdon's followers, including Bickerton, opposed moving the headquarters of the church.
 By 1847, disagreement among the Rigdonites had led to the virtual disintegration of Rigdon's church.
 Several prominent members, including William E. McLellin and Benjamin Winchester, separated from the church and established a rival organization centered on the leadership of David Whitmer.
 However, some followers of Rigdon, including Bickerton, refused to join the dissenters.